Hold An AMERICAN BLOODHOUND CLUB Mantrailing Event

 The premium list will list all trophies, ribbons, prizes, and certificates to be awarded to successful entrants.
 Should any award, ribbon, or prize be donated by a specific person(s), such donation will be noted in the premium list.
-The ABC Trailing Trial Committee Chairperson will provide signed American Bloodhound Club trailing certificates and rosettes to the Event Secretary.
+The ABC Trailing Trial Committee Chairperson will provide rosettes to the Event Secretary.
+Signed American Bloodhound Club trailing certificates will be issued by the ABC Trailing Trial Committee Chairperson once all the required paperwork is received and recorded.
 The sponsoring group or committee may elect to award special prizes.

 Section 8: Entering Trailing Trial Events — Forms, Contents, and Regulations

 8.1 Official Entry Forms

 To be acceptable, entries must be submitted with the entry fee on the official trailing trial entry form.

 As used in these regulations the word "hound" refers to either sex but applies only to the bloodhound that is purebred and eligible for registration in the American Kennel Club (AKC) Stud Book or for an Indefinite Listing Privilege ILP/PAL with the AKC.

 8.3 Entry Deadlines

 The closing date for a trailing trial event will be no later than thirty days prior to the event.
 The closing time will be no later than 5:00 PM on the closing day.
 No entry will be accepted unless it is received by the Event Secretary prior to the closing date and hour as published in the premium list